 Bucks Earth Heritage Group

-The group is part of the Geo-Conservation UK network which means that we look after the County's rocks, fossils and landscapes.
+The BEHG (Bucks Earth Heritage Group) is part of the Geo-Conservation UK network which means that we interested in the County's rocks, fossils and landscapes.
 Our volunteers find the activities great fun and very rewarding.
 The group are always looking for new members (no prior experience or knowledge necessary) and we extend a warm welcome to anyone wishing to join the many activities.

 The Bucks Earth Heritage Group is also an affiliated member of the Geologists' Association.
-During 2011 we also joined with other local geology groups to be part of the SE Geo Partnership (BEHG, Surrey RIGs, Kent RIGs, Berkshire Geoconservation Group, Oxfordshire Geology Trust and other stakeholders including the British Geological Survey.)
+We also join with other local geology groups to be part of the SE Geo Partnership (BEHG, Surrey RIGs, Kent RIGs, Berkshire Geoconservation Group, Oxfordshire Geology Trust and other stakeholders including the British Geological Survey.)
 The aim being to work across the county boundaries and promote geological conservation through larger higher profile projects.

 Why do we need a local group to identify, research and look after geological and landscape sites?
 Basically, the county has lost many of its geological exposures that have previously been available in road cuttings or in the quarries used for industries such as brick-making or gravel extraction.
 We need sites: